Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Evaluation

 Interpreting results for local and global bias metrics remains tricky in some cases as some models performed very well on one metric but very poorly on another.
 Indeed, from Section 4.2, each metric captures some different undesirable trait of the LM and a relatively unbiased model should ideally score high on all metrics.
-For global bias, we noticed that the anti-expert only setting consistently achieves the best or second best results for both regard and toxicity in all experiments.
-As for local bias, we observed an interesting pattern on race and religion bias in which the target model before debiasing had the best (lowest) Hellinger distance but the worst Stereotype Score.
-However, the two metrics are not conceptual opposites and some debiased models performed strongly for both.
+For global bias, we noticed that Regard and Toxicity are generally correlated.
+However, for local bias, we observed an interesting pattern in which some models have good Hellinger distance but bad Stereotype Scores.
+The two metrics are not conceptual opposites and some debiased models performed strongly for both.
 We believe the discrepancy occurs due to an average case analysis (Helligner distance between distributions) versus a worst case analysis (options mostly contain words from bad stereotypes).
 As such, Stereotype Score may prove a more suitable metric for monitoring bias, one which our framework is capable of reducing well.

+Overall, our framework, both the Proposed setting and only using the Anti-only, consistently achieves strong global bias and Stereotype Score in local bias while incurring some decrease in performance; Hellinger distance is the only exception.
+The Anti-only setting often times slightly out performs the Proposed setting in terms of bias mitigation but has significantly lower LM performance.
+On the other hand, directly fine-tuning the target model achieves high performance, a small decrease in local bias, but poor (sometimes even an increase in) global bias.
+We hypothesize that this occurs due to the toxic language and sometimes not well-designed examples of attribute switching in the RedditBias Dataset.